AdobeDocs/advertising.en/help/search-social-commerce/tracking/format-conversion-tag-jsv3.md

 where:

 * `<ef-userid>` is a unique, numeric user ID that Search, Social, & Commerce assigns to the advertiser.

+* `<Your_ID5_PartnerID>` is the organization's ID5 partner ID, which the organization receives after signing an agreement with [!DNL ID5].
+Include this variable only when the organization uses DSP and has [custom segments that track users associated with ID5 universal IDs](/help/dsp/audiences/universal-ids.md).

 * `<propertyname>` is the conversion to track.
 For example, if you're tracking a conversion called "registration," then the tag would include the parameter `ev_registration=<registration>`, and you would need to pass the actual revenue for each transaction (such as `ev_registration=1`).
 When multiple properties are tracked, they're joined by an ampersand (`&`), such as `ev_registration=<registration>&ev_sale=<sale>` (for example, `ev_registration=1&ev_sale=12.99`). **Note:**  The property name may not include special characters.